ericps1/crts/README.md

 top of the makefile and defines a list of all libraries being linked in the final compilation.

-One particular function that users should be aware of is ECR.set\_control\_information().
-This provides a generic way for cognitive radios to exchange control information without impacting the flow of data.
-The control information is 6 bytes which are placed in the header of the transmitted frame.
-It can then be extracted in the cognitive engine at the receiving radio.
-A similar function can be performed by transmitting a dedicated control packet from the CE.

 Examples of cognitive engines are provided in the `cognitive_engines/` directory.

+### Exchanging control information using between two ECR's

+Most likely your radios will need to exchange some control information over the air to adapt effectively to channel and interference conditions.
+The ECR provides two possible ways to exchange such information.

+The first method is to call the ECR.transmit\_control\_frame() function.
+This will transmit a dedicated control frame which allows you to send arbitrarily large amounts of control information using its payload.
+You can check for control frames in the receiving cognitive engine, and process it whenever one is found.

+The alternative is to call the ECR.set\_control\_information() function at the transmitter and the ECR.get\_control\_information() at the receiver.
+This allows you to send 6 bytes of control information in the header of the next data frame.
+This way your data flow is not interrupted.

+The tradeoffs between these two methods include the following.
+A dedicated control frame can support more control information.
+A dedicated control frame can have lower latency assuming its payload is smaller than the payload of a data frame (a combination of the two methods can be used, allowing you to transfer 6 bytes of control information with a payload of 0 bytes for example).
+For small amounts of control information that can afford slightly higher latency, using the control information of a data frame will be more efficient.

-### Cognitive Radios in Python
+## Cognitive Radios in Python {#Cognitive_Radios_in_Python}

 Along with cognitive engines defined by the ECR, CRTS also supports cognitive radios written in python.
 An example of a very simple python cognitive radio can be found in cognitive\_radios/python\_txrx.py.
 When using a python radio, the scenario file